LLNL/zfp/docs/source/high-level-api.rst

 .. c:type:: zfp_type

-  Enumerates the scalar types supported by the compressor, and is used to describe the uncompressed array.
+  Enumerates the scalar types supported by the compressor and describes the uncompressed array.
 The compressor and decompressor must use the same :c:type:`zfp_type`, e.g., one cannot compress doubles and decompress to floats or integers.
   ::

     typedef enum {